DataStorytellingLab/Working_with_Manual_Data/README.md

 * Person_to_Session.csv
 * Participation_Type.csv

+In addition, the following files will be helpful for understanding the base data and data modeling choices used for the database (available in the Resources folder in the repository):
+* Ulster_Colonial_Records_Small.rtf
+* Ulster_Colonial_Flat.csv

-In addition, it will be necessary to access the following Python scripts (available in the Scripts folder in the repository):
+Further, it will be necessary to access the following Python scripts (available in the Scripts folder in the repository):
 * Initial_DB_Creation.ipynb
 * Simple_DB_Query.ipynb
 * Colonist_Simple_Viz.ipynb